GavinMcDon/jbooks/README.md

 If you want to use GitHub's Codespaces simply initiate a Codespaces session from the main branch yourself.
 Note that there is an assumption of syncing your dotfiles so either fork/clone my configs folder (https://github.com/christophergarthwood/configs) and update your settings (https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account) to point to the cloned configs repository.
 By doing this you'll inherit an update to your shell environment that activates and registers anaconda.

+Make sure you source your .bashrc prior to starting with this notebook.

+`source ~/.bashrc`

 You can manually perform this step, see below.

 You will need data to run these notebooks.